meinside/telegram-gemini-bot/README.md

 - [X] Add ways of informing users about the status of background processes.
   - Will add reactions on successfully received or generated messages.
 - [ ] Handle markdown texts gracefully.
+- [ ] Video files are not processed properly. (times out, or errors out with http 503)

 ## License